Beccy Lindsay Accredited & Registered BACP, UKCP Post-Graduate Dip, CRUSE Accred

 Short-term counselling offers the chance to focus on a specific issue and alleviate the selected target area.
 We work more in the present than in the past, noticing the triggers that disrupt everyday experiences or set off difficult symptoms.

 In longer term counselling, the trust we establish allows us to understand what is happening to you.
-By becoming aware of the causes of your symptoms, counselling can adjust your responses until you feel more self-esteem and able to manage situations that usually 'snag' you.
+By becoming aware of the causes of your symptoms, counselling can adjust your responses until you feel more self-esteem and are able to manage situations that usually 'snag' you.

 Should I choose individual or couple counselling?